Friendly-Technologies/Friendly-LwM2M-Client/docs/description/examples.md

 \page examples_tag Examples of Usage

 This section covers examples of the use of the user interface and code generation utilities that were described in more detail in the [Architecture](@ref architecture_tag) section.
+A complete example of using Wpp is in the [**examples**](../../examples/) folder, it does not match the code in this section because the code in this section shows how to use **Wpp** and its interfaces.

 - [State Management](@ref ex_client_state_management)
 - [Registry Management](@ref ex_registry_management)